 The following resources are available to student, staff and faculty members of the Virginia Tech lesbian, gay, bisexual, transgender, and queer (LGBTQ) community: the LGBTQ Coordinator, the undergraduate Lesbian, Gay, Bisexual, Transgender Alliance, the Queer Grads, Professionals, and Allies, and the faculty/staff LGBT Caucus.

-Virginia Tech does not discriminate against nor allow harassment of individuals on the basis of their veteran status.
-Information is available for veterans at Virginia Tech and veterans who are interested in applying for employment or admission as a student.
+Virginia Tech does not discriminate against nor allow harassment of individuals on the basis of their military status.
+Information is available for military personnel at Virginia Tech and those who are interested in applying for employment or admission as a student.

 As a federal contractor and under the laws of Virginia, Virginia Tech has affirmative obligations under federal law regarding the hiring of certain veterans.